nhz2/BNK-E100-reader/firmware/README.md

 ![Signal Timing](../diagrams/cclkcsclk.png)

-## Background Software During a Recording
+## Background Tasks During a Recording

 https://github.com/wramsdell/TriantaduoWS2811 is a project that I used as a working example that uses DMA and FlexIO to do high speed IO on a teensy 4.